Skip to main content

 Config file keysEnvironment variablesTypeUsage

-Note: string must point to the path of the directory, or a URL to an S3 or GCS bucket.
+* string must point to the directory path or URL of an S3 or GCS bucket.

 Examples